CESNET/Nemea-Supervisor/README.md

 Supervisor is installed as a systemd service with the following commands:

-- service nemea-supervisor start - starts the deamon
+- service nemea-supervisor start - starts the supervisor as a system deamon
 - service nemea-supervisor stop - stops the deamon and all running Nemea modules from its configuration
 - service nemea-supervisor restart - performs service start and service stop
 - service nemea-supervisor status - returns running or stopped